quentincloudsnow/userlookup/IntegrationHub.md

 Then click **Run Test** (4)

->Note Typically those values will be passed to the action via a Worflow. we are just testing the action manually right now
+>Note: Typically those values will be passed to the action via a Workflow. we are just testing the action manually right now.

 Once the Action has been executed, click on **Your test has finished running.
 View the Action execution details** (1) to inspect the response we have received from the external system.